X1 (rapper)

-Bruce David Sandlin (March 6, 1979 – July 4, 2007), better known by his stage name X1, was an American rapper best known in the 1990s as a member of the Gang Green and affiliated with Onyx.
+Bruce David Sandlin (March 6, 1979 – July 4, 2007), better known by his stage name X1, was an American rapper best known in the 1990s as a member of Gang Green and affiliated with Onyx.

-X1 was found dead in his home in Las Vegas on July 4, 2007.

 Early life

 X1 was born on March 6, 1979, in Brooklyn.
 His family lived on 1088 Bushwick Ave.
 A year later he moved to Queens with his parents.
 When he was 16 he was selling drugs in the corners of Queens trying to get rich quick.
 But he realized that this was not the way to achieve success.
 Hip-hop became a part of his life when he began performing freestyles in public and at his school.